ichord/At.js/index.md

 <textarea></textarea>
 Actually it's not just a mention, there are more waiting for you! **Type** `:` and have fun!

-It is just designed to do the twitter-like mention job, however you can do whatever you want!
+It is just designed to do the **Github-like mention job**, however you can do whatever you want!
 For example, **Type** `:` to complete emoji as I mentioned above.

-**The only limitation is your imagination.**

 ## Support Browsers